Kindergarten through grade 9

-Students are formally admitted to the teacher preparation program when they earn a passing score on the Illinois Basic Skills Test or the Test of Academic Proficiency and have a minimum 2.7 GPA in all undergraduate courses.
+Students are formally admitted to the teacher preparation program when they earn a passing score on the Illinois Test of Academic Proficiency, have a minimum 2.7 GPA in all undergraduate courses, and have demonstrated professional dispositions.
 Students may take general education requirements, academic concentration courses, and the following six education courses without having earned admission to the program.

 EDUC 200 American Education (3 semester hours)

 EDUC 210 Child Development for Educators: Infancy Through Adolescence (3 semester hours)

 EDUC 303 Health for Educators (3 semester hours)

 EDUC 321 Creative Arts in Education (3 semester hours)